NahianAlindo/multilabel-perceptual-bug-detection/README.md

-# multilabel-perceptual-bug-detection
-Automated Multilabel Perceptual Bug Detection
+# Automated Multilabel Perceptual Bug Detection in Video Games using Deep Learning

+## License

+This project is licensed under the **Non-Commercial Use License**.
+You are free to use, modify, and distribute the software for non-commercial purposes.
+Commercial use requires a separate license.
+For commercial licensing inquiries, please contact [mailto:loutfouz.zaman1@ontariotechu.net].